Barranquilla is a port city located in the Atlantico department on the northern coast of Colombia.

 Barranquilla is a relatively safe city but it is advised that visitors stay in more developed areas such as El Prado during their stay.
 Although crime is less here than in other areas such as Medellin or Cali it is important to use cameras and phones with discretion when out and about.

-If you found this guide to Barranquilla in Colombia useful, share it with others:
+If you found this guide about Barranquilla in Colombia interesting or useful, let others know about it: